[This essay is part of the Solutions series.]

 Before we get to this alternative, note that when Varoufakis calls capitalistic economic theory a “religion,” he is using the same operative definition for “religion” that I used in my first introductory post: “any system which fails the tests of logic and empiricism.”
 Economic theory, as it is taught, may have equations (unlike conventional religions) but those equations are not connected to this universe, via empiricism.
 I also claimed that the consequences of following any religion, is that when reality inevitably gets in the way of your religious claims, the religious do not abandon their religion, instead they abandon reality.
 Which is exactly what happened when Varoufakis appealed to the European ‘troika’ (the EC, ECB & IMF) to argue against the ‘austerity measures,’ using empirical data that their own institutions collected.8 They simply ignored it.9,10 All of this is to show that the orthodox financial model the world has been operating with is not only deeply flawed, but much of the misery in the world is its direct consequence.

-What about the Quranic alternative?
+So what is the Quranic alternative?
+The Quranic system of economics is not a system to enforce an equality of outcome, but a set of axioms to perfect an equality of opportunity.
 The two fundamental axioms which underpin a theoretical Quranic economic model are encouraging “Zakaat” and forbidding “Riba.”
 The problem we have is that the meaning of both these terms has been corrupted by mainstream sectarian ‘scholars.’
 The prevalent misconception about zakaat in our societies is that it is basically the same thing as charity.
 Some translations even use these words interchangeably.
 For example, if you look at Sahih International translation of the verse 9:60, it uses the word “zakah” but the actual word used in the Quran here is “sadaqat.”
 The purpose of charity/sadaqaat, as defined in this verse, is to help someone in immediate need, and the fundamental difference between “charity” and “zakaat” is that the former is a temporary adjustment to specific situation, while the latter, zakaat, is meant to fundamentally restructure the economic system .

 The trilateral root zāy kāf wāw (ز ك و), occurs 59 times in the Quran.
 G.A.
 Parwez, in his Lughat-ul-Quran, looks at the meaning and application of this word, to arrive at a general definition of zaka being: “to develop, prosper, grow and blossom in all respects.”
 11 It has also been used as a term to signify purification of the self, in contrast to burying one’s potential (e.g. 91:9.)
 The key aspect here is that there is no restriction on who gets “zakaat” in the Quran.
 Unlike sadaqaat, which is meant for those in immediate need, zakaat is for all of humanity, with a purpose of perpetual development.